allpix-squared/allpix-squared/doc/usermanual/13_faq/02_configuration.md

 Please refer to [Section 4.3](../04_framework/04_modules.md#module-instantiation) for more information.

-#### How can I run the exact same type of module with different settings?
+#### How can I run the same type of module with different settings?

 This is possible by using the `input` and `output` parameters of a module that specify the messages of the module: